jerry81/natural-language/english/index.md

 imperiousness - haughty, domineering

+inanition - exhaustion from malnutrition

 indemnity - protection against damage

 ineffable - unable to be expressed in words

 inordinate - not in proper limits

+insuperable - impossible to overcome

 intemperance - excessive in drinking